ORCA-lab/ECE6882Project2/README.md

 4. Rubrics for each agent:

-   The overal score are composed of the **summation** original returns from 8 test cases where 2 of them are released for you for reference, other 6 test cases are used for final scores.
+   The overal score are composed of the **summation** of original returns from 8 test cases where 2 of them are released for you for reference, other 6 test cases are hidden for final scores.
 This score will be used for ranking among all teams.

+5. Submission of problems:

+   For each problem, First, change the file "xxx.py" into your own group name, for example "Henry.py" with the group name "Henry".
+Next, submit both **evaluation.py** and **{groupname}.py** onto blackboard.